Mobile app wireframing: A step-by-step guide

 What does a mobile app wireframe actually include?

-Whether you are using a fancy new UI wireframing tool to map out your wireframe, or you are really dialing things back to basics with a good old fashioned, hand-drawn wireframe, what you need to include in your project will largely remain the same.
+Whether you are using a UI wireframing tool such as Uizard to map out your wireframe, or you're taking things back to basics with a good old fashioned, hand-drawn wireframe, what you need to include in your project will largely remain the same.

-We cover this in more detail in our step-by-step guide below, but really, all your mobile wireframe designs need to include are the core elements and interactions to convey the overall purpose of your app idea i.e., what each screen will need in terms of interactive elements, and how screens are linked together to demonstrate user journeys.
+We cover this in more detail in our step-by-step guide below, but really, all your mobile wireframe designs need to include are the core elements and interactions to convey the overall purpose of your app idea i.e., what each screen will need in terms of basic elements and components, and how screens are linked together to demonstrate user journeys.

 Ready to get to work?
 If you have a mobile app idea in mind that you are itching to bring to life, here are six steps for creating the perfect mobile app wireframe…

-- Decide what screens/pages you need in your wireframe
+2. Decide what screens/pages you need in your mobile app wireframe

-- Map out you screens in an intuitive order
+3. Map out your mobile wireframes in an intuitive order

-- Link pages through CTAs and navigational elements
+5. Link app wireframe pages through CTAs and navigational elements

-- Share your design and test your assumptions
+6. Share your mobile app wireframes and test your assumptions

 1. Identify what user journeys you want to cover